-Failure to State Grounds for Waiver of Fourteen-Day Stay of Enforcement
+Request for Waiver of Fourteen-Day Stay of Enforcement

 Federal Rule of Bankruptcy Procedure 4001(a)(3) stays an order granting a motion for relief from the automatic stay for fourteen days after the order is entered, unless the court orders otherwise.
-Movant requests, for no particular reason, that the court grant relief from the Rule as adopted by the United States Supreme Court.
-With no grounds for such relief specified, the court will not grant additional relief merely stated in the prayer.
+Movant requests that the court grant relief from the Rule as adopted by the United States Supreme Court.

-Movant has not pleaded adequate facts and presented sufficient evidence to support the court waiving the fourteen-day stay of enforcement required under Federal Rule of Bankruptcy Procedure 4001(a)(3), and this part of the requested relief is not granted.
+Movant has pleaded adequate facts and presented sufficient evidence to support the court waiving the fourteen-day stay of enforcement required under Federal Rule of Bankruptcy Procedure 4001(a)(3), and this part of the requested relief is granted.